fgasparro/EdgeDS-Docs/docs/OMF_Ingress_API.rst

 ===============

-The API calls in the following sections are used to manage publishers, topics, subscriptions, and security for ingestion of OSIsoft Message Format (OMF) messages into OSIsoft Cloud Services (OCS).
+The API Calls in this section are used to get data into Edge DS.

 .. toctree::
+    OMF_Ingress_Specification.rst
+	OMF_Ingress_intro.rst
 	OMF_Ingress_MessageEndpoint.rst
-   OMF_Ingress_Publishers.rst
-   OMF_Ingress_Topics.rst
-   OMF_Ingress_Subscriptions.rst